 Who & Why

-We also want to make the outdoor changing experience a bit more comfortable - that's why we designed the unique Turtleback bag!
+To make that outdoor changing experience a bit more comfortable Jamima designed the unique Turtleback bag.

 As well as raising money for a great cause the experience inspired two things:

 – to encourage more people to connect with the natural world and experience how incredible it feels and the benefits it brings.

 – to make a practical swim bag to get changed in suitable for challenging weather conditions!